Kita Regenbogen

 Employee

-As colourful as a rainbow, our team is made up of 18 educational specialists, three PIA trainees and one FSJ trainee!
+As colourful as a rainbow, our team is made up of educational specialists, PIA trainees and FSJ trainee!
 Our work focusses on one thing above all: your child and his or her individual support.

-Our daycare centre manager, Ms Angelika Schmidt, and deputy manager, Mr Sebastian Preußer, are primarily responsible for this.
+Our daycare centre manager, Mr Sebastian Preußer, and deputy manager, Ms Lidia Preisner, are primarily responsible for this.
 Their door is always open for all questions, comments and concerns from children, parents, carers and staff.
 Their areas of responsibility include the organisation and content of the daycare centre.
 They are also responsible for ensuring consistently high quality childcare, staff development and close cooperation with parents and carers.

 Collegial and professional dialogue takes place in regular team meetings, discussion times and pedagogical days.
 Our expert team takes advantage of the wide range of opportunities for regular training and further education.
 This ensures that all employees are able to contribute their strengths and professional qualifications to everyday life.
 An everyday language support worker supports the entire team with suggestions, ideas and projects.
 As a training centre, we support and accompany various interns and pupils during their training.
 Two housekeepers and a caretaker round off the staffing.